simonlc/Arc-Comic-Reader/docs/unzipper-edge-cases.md

 ## Supported

 #### Append letter(s) naming conventions

 Sometimes filenames will append a letter to signify a special case, such as a multi-page layout, or the cover page.
+In our case, these are ignored.

 Example:
 `comic-name_001f.jpg`